 - VII.
-Diagnosis is confirmed by one of the following: - A. Serum ferritin levels less than 30 ng/mL; OR - B. TSAT levels less than 20%; OR - C. Bone marrow demonstrates inadequate iron stores; AND - VIII.
-Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - IX.
-Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as Hemoglobin (HGB) less than 8 g/dL;OR - X. Individual is past 34 weeks of pregnancy
+Individual has iron deficiency anemia in pregnancy; AND - VIII.
+Diagnosis is confirmed by one of the following: - A. Serum ferritin levels less than 30 ng/mL; OR - B. TSAT levels less than 20%; OR - C. Bone marrow demonstrates inadequate iron stores; AND - IX.
+Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - X. Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as Hemoglobin (HGB) less than 8 g/dL; OR - XI.
+Individual is past 34 weeks of pregnancy.

-Feraheme (ferumoxytol), Ferrlecit (sodium ferric gluconate/sucrose complex), Infed (iron dextran), Injectafer (ferric carboxymaltose), or Venofer (iron sucrose) may not be approved when the above criteria are not met and for all other indications.
+Feraheme (ferumoxytol), Ferrlecit (sodium ferric gluconate/sucrose complex), or Venofer (iron sucrose) may not be approved when the above criteria are not met and for all other indications.